 Alongside yoga, Erin explored her love of food and cooking while working as an artisan cheesemaker, as a pastry chef, and for the non-profit, Seacoast Eat Local.
 She lives with her husband, a farmer, in Kittery.

 110 hour teacher training with Kofi Busia

 ERIN'S PRIVATE CLASSES

 Erin offers private classes to students who are looking to deepen their practice or who need personal attention for specific needs.
 She recommends that anyone interested in private classes intend to meet weekly for at least a month to make it worthwhile for both teacher and student.
 Her ability to view the body combined with her ability to teach with compassion make her private sessions an effective form of therapeutic yoga.
-She has taught a broad range of students, from ages 9 to 78, for back pain, scoliosis, limitations from obesity, sacral problems, and joint issues.
+She has taught a broad range of students, from ages 9 to 78, for back pain, scoliosis, limitations from obesity, sacral problems, muscle rehabilitation, and joint issues.
 The cost is $75 per session.

 We thank Julia for her 5 years of teaching at Yoga on the Hill.
 She will be leaving at the end of 2013.
 With much appreciation for her enthusiasm, skill and handstand inspiration, we wish her well!
 To be in touch with Julia, send her an email at email@example.com.